1337jazz/microtraining-git/README.md

 HEAD *usually* refers to a branch, but not necessarily, as you can see in this case.
 In this case, HEAD points to a commit of your choosing.

 ### Referencing commits relative to HEAD
 You can also refer to the commits relative to HEAD, e.g. `git checkout HEAD~1`.
 In this example we are checking out *the commit before* HEAD.
 You can think of tilde (`~`) as "minus".
-An alternative for referening one commit prior is `git checkout HEAD^`.
+An alternative for referencing one commit prior is `git checkout HEAD^`.

 Of course you can go any number of commits back: `git checkout HEAD~5`.